Iwasawa theory of twists of elliptic modular forms over imaginary quadratic fields at inert primes: Beilinson--Flach elements

 We recall from \cite[Theorem~5.4.1]{BLLV} that the logarithmic matrix constructed using Berger's Wach module basis when both $f$ and $g$ are $p$-non-ordinary leads to a partial splitting of unbounded Beilinson--Flach elements associated to the Rankin--Selberg products.
 The reason why we fell short of establishing the full splitting Conjecture~5.3.1 in op. cit. is the lack of information on the Beilinson--Flach elements associated to the twists $T_{f,g}(-j)$ for $j>\max(k_f,k_g)$).
 When $f$ is $p$-ordinary, we may allow $f_\alpha$ to vary in the Hida family $\f$ to by-pass this restriction imposed by the weights and obtain a full decomposition of the unbounded Beilinson--Flach elements $\{\BF_{\f,g,\mu,m}\}_{m\in\cN}$, $\mu\in\{\alpha,\beta\}$ into bounded ones:

 \begin{theorem} \item[i)]Suppose that \ref{item_FLg} holds.
 For $m\in\cN$, there exists a pair of cohomology classes

 such that {Beilinson--Flach elements! $\BF_{\f,g,\#,m},\BF_{\f,g,\flat,m}$}

+where $Q_g$ and $M_g$ are the matrices given in Definitions~\ref{defn:Q} and \ref{defn:Mg}, respectively.
 Here, $s(g)$ is a natural number that depends on $k_g$ but is independent of $m$. \item[ii)]{Suppose that \ref{item_SSf} holds.} Then the statement holds if we replace $M_g$, $\#$ and $\flat$ by $M_g'$, $+$ and $-$ respectively. \end{theorem} \begin{proof} Let us first consider part (i).
 It is enough to show that $\cBF_m^{\f,\alpha}$ and $\cBF_m^{\f,\beta}$ verify the analogous factorization.
 In more precise wording, it suffices to show that there exists a pair

 such that